zangston/CS-3710-pa1-xfuzz/README.md

 $ pip install -r dev.requirements.txt
 ```

+The `pytest` method is automated and a bit easier to use, but for ensuring that
+your tool works correctly you should test it against the interactive server as
+described below.

 ### Interactive testing

 You can run a test server for `xfuzz` locally with the following command: